 For Spanish, some of my favorite YouTube channels include:

 I usually stick to the tech tools I am familiar with at the start of the school year.
-There is so much that needs to be done that I do not dedicate time to testing out new tech tools in the beginning busy weeks.
-Summer is the perfect time to do so!
-Think about all of the sites or tools you might have heard about last year but never got the chance to use.
+There is so much that needs to be done that I do not dedicate time to testing out new tech tools during the busy beginning weeks of school.
+Summer is the perfect time to do so.
+Think about all of the sites or tools you might have heard about last year but never got the chance to use, and take some time to learn one or more.
+A tool I plan to take a look at this summer is Gimkit.
+I have heard a lot of great feedback about it, and I am looking forward to checking it out.

 Spice up your Google slides with Pear Deck, an extension that makes your slides interactive!
 The drawing option is my favorite, as I often read a description aloud and have students draw to test their listening skills.
 It’s always a class favorite!